zmbikayi/zmbikayi.github.io/_pages/about.md

 This is easy.
 I am interested in flight control in general.
 Check out my <a href="https://zmbikayi.github.io/publications/"> publications.</a> Most of the papers are open access.
 But if you can't find a paper, shoot me an email and I will be happy to share the PDF.

 For those who have no idea what it means, well, I make flying things fly.
 Or more specifically, I make them such that they can be controlled either by a human or automatically.
-And by flyng things, I mean aircrafts.
+And by flying things, I mean aircraft, spacecraft, airships, etc...

-For those saying "flying control" is a little broad, well, I've worked quite a bit in handling qualities, mathematical modeling of the human pilot behavior, and pilot vehicle systems, and mostly inner loop control.
+For those saying "flight control" is a little broad, well, I've worked quite a bit in handling qualities, mathematical modeling of the human pilot behavior, and pilot vehicle systems, and mostly inner loop control.

-Also, recently I started developing an interest in trajectory generation and trajectory control.
-It might just become my main area of interest.
+Although I am still doing the things mentioned above, I recently started developing an interest in trajectory generation and trajectory control.
+And it is becoming my main area of interest.

 Personal Interests